emrecalik/pet-clinic/README.md

 # Java Spring Pet Clinic Project

-This is a personal repo for training purpose.
+This is a personal repo to develop a sample application built in Spring Framework 5.